mdavidson9/docs.balsamiq.com/content/mybalsamiq/tos.md

 ## Document History

+*   2017, Feb 6: added mentions to Stripe, which we've used for new subscriptions since Dec 2015.
 *   2016, Sep 6: removed "Site owners can assign passwords to staff and project members."
 We removed that ability in Jan.
 2015 to increase security.
 *   2014, Nov 20: changed "outside contractors" to "outside parties" in [this section](/mybalsamiq/tos/#what-are-the-guidelines-balsamiq-follows-when-accessing-my-data), for clarity.
 *   2014, June 23: removed this sentence from General section: _You may not assign or otherwise transfer the Terms of Use nor any right granted hereunder without Balsamiq’s prior written consent._